FBATsw/FBAT/README.md

 # Source Code
 This repository contains the Family Based Association Test (FBAT) software source code.
 The FBAT software provides the implementation for several family-based association tests.

+## Update January 2025
+The new code release contains methodology to perform statistical fine-mapping of FBAT association statistics in a genetic region of interest.
+This code is under development and will be updated accordingly.

 ## FBAT-TOOLKIT
 The FBAT-Toolkit was developed in the Department of Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 The FBAT software (Linux executable, 64 bit, region-based extension "gen_rv", development version) and example pedigree files can be found [here](https://sites.google.com/view/fbatwebpage).
 The user manual can be found [here](https://drive.google.com/file/d/1QYada0wegEbspwFPRlyv7g9hKNv7krmA/view).